Adhoc Testing with in Software Testing with Example

 2. buddy Testing

-Buddy testing is also a type of Adhoc testing in which two-member (testers) from the testing team sit together and work on the same module with the same test setup. this testing helps to find more defects in the same module.
+Buddy testing is also a type of ad hoc testing in which two members (testers) from the testing team sit together and work on the same module with the same test setup. this testing helps to find more defects in the same module.

 Advantages of Adhoc Testing :

-• Adhoc testing helps the tester to find out the defects which are not countered in conventional testing.
+• Adhoc testing helps the tester to find out the defects that are not countered in conventional testing.

 • Ad hoc testing helps the tester to break the application.